MOMIND/MOMIND/README.md

 ## Packages
 - Install new packages either for Meteor with `meteor add` or for React and Node with `npm install --save`.
 Use only full Version numbers in `package.json` and `packages.json`, not placeholder (like `@`,`^`,..).
-- Create global reference in `app.browserify.js` and, if they need dependencies from Meteor, include them in `app.browserify.options.json`.
+- Create global reference in `*.browserify.js` and, if they need dependencies from Meteor, include them in `*.browserify.options.json`.
+Place inside `/lib`

 ## Coding
 - Use ES6/7  for js and jsx files.